VincentMccord/Vincentrepo/README.md

-The rise of multinational corporations in the 19th century, such as Standard Oil, Carnegie Steel, and the British East India Company, wielded significant economic and political influence on a global scale.
+The Bank of England, founded in 1694, became a central institution in the British economy, issuing currency, managing government debt, and facilitating commercial banking operations.